 The seven IB science courses are as follows:

 - Design Technology

 The 3 Main IB Science Courses: Biology, Chemistry, and Physics

 These three classes are comparable to AP courses, although IB courses often include more report writing and lab work.

-All three offered at SL and HL
+All three courses are offered at SL and HL.

 Environmental Systems and Societies